-Here’s an easy natural disinfecting spray recipe using just three simple ingredients – rubbing alcohol or a pure grain alcohol, hydrogen peroxide and essential oils.
-Use it on your countertops, cutting boards, toilet seats, doorknobs, faucets and more without worrying about toxins!
+Here's an easy natural disinfecting spray recipe using just three simple ingredients – rubbing alcohol or pure grain alcohol, hydrogen peroxide, and essential oils.
+Use it on your countertops, cutting boards, toilet seats, doorknobs, faucets, and more without worrying about toxins!

 Top 10 Cleaning and Laundry Recipes

 This recipe is part of a 10-part series of natural cleaning and laundry recipes.
 You can find a list of all of the recipes here.
 This natural disinfecting spray recipe is also found in my book, Detox Your Home, which you can find on Amazon.
-It includes more than 80+ recipes, research and lists for natural products you can purchase all to help you go natural in your home!
+It includes more than 80+ recipes, research, and lists of natural products you can purchase to help you go natural in your home!

 Toxins in Disinfectants